HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 FILM editor Orian Barki and renowned Moroccan artist Meriem Bennani were self-quarantining in New York City and so came up with a trio of playful animated videos that are also female-buddy films, the first episode of which went up to Artforum's account on Vimeo last 18 March.
 The next episodes went up on 25 March and 3 April respectively, completing the charming trilogy.
 We're calling it a trilogy because we don't know if another episode is going to go up later on Artforum's channel on Vimeo where we saw these, but we only mean to say that the videos already look quite complete seen that way, as a trilogy.

 The videos are a black comedy in the sense that they put a bright light into the threatening dark ennui of self-isolating.
 We say threatening, given that dark stories have been told about people isolated from the rest of the world, mostly involving situations like that in Room (the 2015 film), or simply involving irritability within the usual silence within a room or apartment unit that may result in domestic violence, incestuous rape, nervous breakdowns or, worse, depression, suicide, and so on.
 But we also say it's comedy because the personified two lizard protagonists in the series remind us of both Kermit the Frog (with their voice, color, and humor) and Geico's gecko (with their shape).
-Their shine even sometimes make them look like those seals in the zoo that balance balls, inviting us to already clap our hands at the sight of them dancing on the rooftop deck.
+Their shine even sometimes makes them look like those seals in the zoo that balance balls, inviting us to already clap our hands at the sight of them dancing on the rooftop deck.

-The presence of other animals in the series also remind us of those other animated animals in American TV advertisements that have become quite a common sight.
-Maybe these animated animals in American pop culture says a lot about the influence of children's literature tradition that has bled into the Walt Disney culture that continues to be big in the American psyche.
+The presence of other animals in the series also reminds us of those other animated animals in American TV advertisements that have become quite a common sight.
+Maybe these animated animals in American pop culture say a lot about the influence of children's literature tradition that has bled into the Walt Disney culture that continues to be big in the American psyche.
 Or maybe that overwhelming animal presence in TV advertising primarily signifies a lowered production cost already departing from the hiring of either expensive commercial models with their agencies' markups or from actors with their unions' threats.
 Or maybe it just says America has always been a land of animals, which would sound both dark and funny in itself as a thought.
 But the animals in these videos by Barki and Bennani are as harmless as those in Winnie the Pooh.

 The positivity doesn't end there.
 The script of video 1 starts with talk about a real advantage brought about by this confinement, and the following episodes make that talk turn out to be not just "a quarantine week-1 thing to say."
-The video then quotes reality during this period with musical talent (here of some animals) going out into the community from the limits of rooftops, terraces, and windows.
+The video then quotes reality during this period with musical talent (here of some animals) going out into the community from the limits of rooftops, terraces/balconies, and windows.
 It closes with the lizards (who may be representations of Barki and Bennani) doing a synchronic dance on the rooftop ledge.
 It's not so dire for B 'n' B to be confined up there in the air, after all, is it?
 B 'n' B up in the air!
 (Air B 'n' B, get it?)

 In video 2, the lizards go out and drive their car to go somewhere ("technically we're inside").
 One of the lizards offers an insight: this self-quarantining is actually something already quite familiar to celebrities.
 And although the episode offers a few frights here and there, both from the relatively people-less urbanscape that looks like something from Blade Runner and from the characters' imagination regarding the virus ("Fuck, I just touched my nose!"), it all finds resolution via a literal possible-savior in rain.
 Just . . . woww!